Anthony Licausi | 2020 Executive Interview Series | American Association Of Professionals

 And that is what ultimately became your venture into the healthcare technology space?

 Yes.
 Exactly.
-It’s a company called FaceMyDoc.
-Our flagship product is a cloud-based telemedicine platform that connects patients and providers from any device over a wifi or data-enabled connection.
+It’s a company called FaceMyDoc and it started as a cloud-based telemedicine platform that connects patients and providers from any device over a wifi or data-enabled connection.

 How has COVID-19 impacted your business?

 It’s just been absolutely nuts!
 Before the pandemic, we heard every excuse in the book.
 “I’m not good with software”, “I’m too old to learn something new” etcetera.
 Now, we can’t even onboard doctors quick enough.
 Everybody and their neighbor is looking to get on board with telemedicine.

 Yes it seems we’ve seen a tremendous shift to remote work, remote video.
 What separates FaceMyDoc from your competitors?

 Everything! (laughs) For one, we are the lowest cost provider with the best video quality in the market right now- and that can be verified by a book of testimonials from our users.
 This business is crazy, the healthtech business.
 And some of these EHR platforms can be the absolute worst!
 Between setup fees, training fees, support fees and software license fees, the cost for an EHR software solution could easily be tens of thousands of dollars per year.